-Tomorrow is Patriot’s Day in Boston, and the two-year anniversary of the bombing in which three people died and 260 were severely wounded.
-Eight-year old Martin Richard died that day; and his sister, a seven-year old, lost her leg.
+Tomorrow is Patriot’s Day in Boston, and the second anniversary of the bombing where three people died, and 260 were severely wounded.
+Eight-year-old Martin Richard died that day, and his sister, a seven-year-old, lost her leg.

-On Friday, Bill and Denise Richard, the parents of the youngest victim of this crime, wrote a “Letter to the Editor” published in the Boston Globe asking that the death penalty be put aside.
-I can think of no more eloquent statement of witness, martyrdom and yes, mercy – from parents who speak: “heart to heart,” “parent to parent,” and “citizen to citizen.”
+On Friday, Bill and Denise Richard, Martin’s parents, wrote a “Letter to the Editor” published in the Boston Globe asking that the death penalty be put aside.
+I can think of no more eloquent statement of a witness, martyrdom, and yes, mercy – from parents who speak: “heart to heart,” “parent to parent,” and “citizen to citizen.”